grzegorzkorcyl/Unpacker2/INSTALL.md

 ## Basic steps

 1. Install the required libraries and tools.
    Refer to the `Requirements` section of this document for details.
-   You can find ready commands for some systems in the `Requirements installation` section.

 2. Create a directory where the built programs will be placed, e.g. in the main directory:
    `mkdir build`